zendesk/sdk_demo_app_ios/README.md

 :warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

-# Zendesk Mobile SDK Demo app
+# Zendesk Mobile SDK iOS Demo app

 The "Remember the Date" demo app demonstrates how to use the Zendesk Mobile SDK to build native support into your mobile application.